EdwardRutz/battleship-engine/README.md

 # Javascript Testing - Battleship Engine

-JAVASCRIPT, BDD with MOCH, CHAI to create a game engine (no GUI) to play the classic game, Battleship.
+Test Driven Design with MOCHA and CHAI to create a game engine (no GUI) to play the classic game, Battleship.

 - [ ] Work in Progress

-## Dependencies
+## Tech & Dependencies

+- Javascript
 - Node.js
 - Mocha
-- Chia
+- Chai

 ## Install Project